Jinger Duggar Is Living A Happy & Healthy Lifestyle With Her Family In LA

 Jinger Duggar has settled into her new home in Los Angeles, California with husband, Jeremy Vuolo, and their adorable daughter Felicity.
 They have been getting around the area exploring the sights, sounds, and yummy food that LA has to offer.
 They have also started a weekly Q&A where they answer a few fan questions.
 It’s a chance for fans to get to know the reality stars a little better.

 This second installment had Jinger and Jeremy sitting back down in what they call their “sunroom studio” as they answer questions.
-This time the Duggar daughter had on a sleeveless blue and white striped dress with white flats.
-Her long blond highlighted hair was once again pulled back into a loose pony tail away from her face as she talked.
+This time, the Duggar daughter had on a sleeveless blue and white striped dress with white flats.
+Her long blond highlighted hair was once again pulled back into a loose ponytail away from her face as she talked.
 The two-part video was posted on Jinger’s Instagram, as well as Jeremy’s.

 Most fans agree that Jinger Duggar looks happy and healthy, especially since she moved to LA.
-One fan asked how things were going in her new home and if the move has brought her closer with her husband.
-Jinger said that everything went smoothly with the move and that they have both enjoyed living in LA so far.
+One fan asked how things were going in her new home and if the move has brought her closer to her husband.
+Jinger said that everything went smoothly with the move and that they are both enjoying living in LA so far.

 As far as the move bringing them closer together, Jeremy looked at his wife and said that he didn’t think that they could be any closer.
 One thing that stood out in her answer to that particular question had her hinting that moving to California appears to be a fresh start for their family.
 She mentioned that when she moved to Laredo, Texas after they married, Jeremy was already established there as a pastor and already had a life there.
 This move has been a brand new adventure that they have experienced together with their daughter.